Skip to main content

 How long does RSV immunity last after an infection?

-RSV immunity does not last very long, which is why it’s so common to get RSV multiple times in your life.
-After you get RSV, you are immune to the illness for a few months.
-The exact length of time immunity lasts isn’t precisely known and it may vary a little bit from person to person.
+RSV immunity doesn’t last very long, which is why it’s so common to get RSV multiple times in your life.
+After you get RSV, you’re immune to the illness for a few months.
+The exact length of time that immunity lasts isn’t precisely known, and it may vary a little bit from person to person.
 But older studies suggest that immunity can last between 2 and 8 months for most adults.

 Is RSV contagious?